DARPA-CRITICALMAAS/ta2-minmod-infra/README.md

 Note that the build script also creates a [./certs](./certs) directory for storing the SSL certificates and generates a self-signed certificate for the services.
 You can replace the self-signed certificate with your own certificate.

+In order to back up data to the designated repository ([./main/ta2-minmod-data](./main/ta2-minmod-data) or [./main/ta2-minmod-data-sample](./main/ta2-minmod-data-sample)), you have to setup an Git account with push permission.

 ### EC2 Quick Start

 For EC2 start fresh from the Amazon Linux image, you can run the following commands to setup Python3.11 and docker: